-4.9: Clarify and Simplify Railroad Right-of-Way Regulations
+4.9: Clarify and Simplify the Railroad Right-of-Way Special Permit

-The Railroad Right-of-Way Special Permit in Zoning Resolution Section 74-681, Development Within or Over a Right-of-Way or Yards, dates to the early 1960s and had two purposes: First, to ensure that development on zoning lots that include railroad rights-of-way does not interfere with current or future railroad operations and, second, to ensure that development resulting from often large and irregular zoning lots containing railroad rights-of-way is appropriate in terms of the distribution of bulk.
-Attempts to clarify and streamline the text over the decades-most recently in the 1990s-have added additional layers of confusion and did not reduce burdens for development that would not implicate the policy concerns that animated the creation of the special permit.
+The Railroad Right-of-Way Special Permit in Section 74-681, Development Within or Over a Right-of-Way or Yards, of the Zoning Resolution dates to the early 1960s and has two purposes: First, to ensure that development on zoning lots that include railroad rights-of-way does not interfere with current or future railroad operations and, second, to ensure that development resulting from often large and irregular zoning lots consisting of former railroad rights-of-way is appropriate from a planning perspective.
+Attempts to clarify and streamline the text over the decades-most recently in the 1990s-have added additional layers of confusion.
 More broadly, reforms to the City Charter since the 1960s have significantly increased the cost and process burden of special permits beyond what is necessary or appropriate.

-First, the Proposed Action would create definitions for "railroad right-of-way" and "former railroad right-of-way" that would provide clarity to government agencies, property owners, and others about when such a right-of-way exists and when zoning actions are required to develop a zoning lot.
-These terms are not defined today.
-A railroad right-of-way would be defined as a tract of land where a railroad company has a right to occupy or use such land for rail transportation uses.
-A former railroad right-of-way has been abandoned or extinguished after the effective date of this text.
-The Proposed Action would also remove the definition of "railroad or transit air space" that has proven to be confusing and difficult to interpret ,as the existing definition requires examination of whether a right-of-way that was discontinued as of 1962 and is abandoned today was reactivated at any point on or after 1962.
+First, the Proposed Action would create a definition of "railroad right-of-way or yard" that would provide clarity to government agencies, property owners, and others about when such a right-of-way exists and when zoning actions are required to develop a zoning lot.
+The term is not defined today.
+The Proposed Action would also remove the definition of "railroad or transit air space" that has proven to be confusing and difficult to apply for practitioners and government administrators alike.